 The Bonds are being issued as fully registered bonds, initially registered in the name of Cede & Co. as nominee of The Depository Trust Company, New York, New York ("DTC"), and will be available to the ultimate purchasers thereof in the denomination of \$5,000 or any integral multiple thereof, under the book-entry system maintained by DTC.
-Interest on the Bonds is payable on September 2, 2014 and semiannually thereafter on March 2 and September 2 each year.
+Interest on the Bonds is payable on March 2, 2015 and semiannually thereafter on March 2 and September 2 each year.
 Principal of and premium, if any, on the Bonds are payable at the corporate trust office of the Trustee.
 Ultimate purchasers of Bonds will not receive physical bonds representing their interest in the Bonds.
-So long as the Bonds are registered in the name of Cede & Co., as nominee of DTC, references herein to the Holders shall mean Cede & Co., and shall not mean the ultimate purchasers of the Bonds.
-Payments of the principal of, premium, if any, and interest on the Bonds will be made directly to DTC, or its nominee, Cede & Co., by the Trustee, so long as DTC or Cede & Co. is the registered owner of the Bonds.
-Disbursements of such payments to DTC's Participants is the responsibility of DTC and disbursements of such payments to the Beneficial Owners is the responsibility of DTC's Participants, as more fully described herein.
-See APPENDIX C - "THE BOOK-ENTRY SYSTEM" herein.
+So long as the Bonds are registered in the name of Cede & Co., as nominee of DTC, references herein to the Holders shall mean Cede & Co., by the Trustee, so long as DTC or Cede & Co. is the registered owner of the Bonds.
+Disbursements of such payments to DTC's Participants is the responsibility of DTC and disbursements of such payments to the Beneficial Owners is the responsibility of DTC's Participants and Indirect Participants, as more fully described herein.